Degree Requirements

 2. Unit Requirements:

-a) Minimum nine (9) content courses — at least 30 units of which must be at or above the 200 level (at or above 300 level for HISTORY and certain other departments) — which:
+A) Minimum nine (9) non-language East Asia content courses , at least 30 units of which must be at the graduate level (200 level or above in most courses and 300 level for HISTORY and other select departments), and which also meet the following requirements:

-- Includes EASTASN 330 core course, 3 units, offered in autumn quarter of the first year
+- Includes EASTASN 330 core course, 3 units, offered in autumn quarter.
+Students starting their program in autumn must take this class during their first quarter at Stanford.

-- Are minimum 3 units (excluding certain exceptional courses)
+- Are minimum 3 units (excluding certain pre-approved exceptional courses)

 - Include at least three courses either i) in the same department; or ii) within the same thematic focus (view sample thematic options under "Sample Theme 1, 2, 3").